De30/grafana/docs/sources/visualizations/annotations.md

 +++
-title = "Annotations"
-description = "Annotations visualization documentation" keywords = ["grafana", "Annotations", "panel", "documentation"] aliases = ["/docs/grafana/latest/features/panels/anotations/", "/docs/grafana/latest/panels/visualizations/annotations/"]
+title = "Reference: Annotations" description = "Annotations visualization documentation" keywords = ["grafana", "Annotations", "panel", "documentation"] aliases = ["/docs/grafana/latest/features/panels/anotations/", "/docs/grafana/latest/panels/visualizations/annotations/"]
 weight = 105
 +++

-# Annotations visualization
+# Reference: Annotations visualization

 The Annotations visualization displays a list of available annotations you can use to view annotated data.
-For instructions on how to select the Annotations visualization, see [Add visualization to a panel] topic.
+For instructions on how to select the Annotations visualization, see [Add visualization to a panel]({{< relref "./add-visualization.md" >}}) topic.

-## Annotation query

-The following options control the source query for the list of annotations.

-### Query Filter

-Use the query filter to create a list of annotations from all dashboards in your organization or the current dashboard in which this panel is located.
-It has the following options:

-- All dashboards - List annotations from all dashboards in the current organization.
-- This dashboard - Limit the list to the annotations on the current dashboard.

-### Time Range

-Use the time range option to specify whether the list should be limited to the current time range.
-It has the following options:

-- None - no time range limit for the annotations query.
-- This dashboard - Limit the list to the time range of the dashboard where the annotation list panel is available.

-### Tags

-Use the tags option to filter the annotations by tags.
-You can add multiple tags in order to refine the list.

-> **Note:** Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.

-### Limit

-Use the limit option to limit the number of results returned.
+You can refine your visualization using the following options.

 ## Display

-These options control additional meta-data included in the annotations panel display.
+The display options control additional meta-data included in the annotations panel display.

-### Show user

-Use this option to show or hide which user created the annotation.
+- **Show user -** Show or hide which user has created the annotation.

-### Show time

-Use this option to show or hide the time the annotation creation time.
+- **Show time -** Show or hide the time the annotation creation time.

-### Show Tags

-Use this option to show or hide the tags associated with an annotation. _NB_: You can use the tags to live-filter the annotation list on the panel itself.
+- **Show Tags -** Show or hide the tags associated with an annotation. _NB_: You can use the tags to live-filter the annotation list on the panel itself.
+- **Debug info -** Show or hide the debug information.

-## Link behavior
+## Navigate

-### Link target

-Use this option to chose how to view the annotated data.
-It has the following options.

-- Panel - This option will take you directly to a full-screen view of the panel with the corresponding annotation
-- Dashboard - This option will focus the annotation in the context of a complete dashboard

-### Time before
+The navigate options specify time ranges.

-Use this option to set the time range before the annotation.
-Use duration string values like "1h" = 1 hour, "10m" = 10 minutes, etc.
+- **Time before -** Set the time range before the annotation.
+Use duration string values like "1h" = 1 hour, "10m" = 10 minutes, etc. Default is 10m.

-### Time after
+- **Time after -** Set the time range after the annotation.
+Default is 10m.
+- **To Panel -** Enable this option if you want to go directly to a full-screen view of the panel with the corresponding annotation.
+Otherwise, you will see the annotation in the context of the complete dashboard.

+## Search

+The search options ??.

+- **Only this dashboard -** Limits the list to the annotations on the current dashboard.
+Otherwise, returns a list annotations from all dashboards in the current organization.
-Use this option to set the time range after the annotation.
+- **Time after -** Set the time range after the annotation.
+Default is 10m.
+- **Tags -** Filters the annotations by tags.
+Add multiple tags to refine the list.
+Optionally, leave the tag list empty and filter on the fly by selecting tags that are listed as part of the results on the panel itself.
+- **Max Items -** Limit the number of results returned.
+Default is 10 items.